truthixify/haven/tee/README.md

 - Runs on a configurable cron schedule (default: every 24 hours in production, every 5 minutes for testing)
 - **Collectors:** Twitter, GitHub, on-chain CKB (supports any CKB lock script type)
-- **Formulas:** Privacy Hygiene, Contribution, Humanity, Community -- four component scores that sum to the total (0-1000)
+- **Formulas:** Privacy Hygiene, Contribution, Humanity, Community, which are four component scores that sum to the total (0-1000)
 - Each cycle collects activity, computes scores, generates attestation, requests SP1 proof, and submits CKB transactions

 ## API Endpoints